-- If someone steals or guesses the password, they can easily access the account.
+- If someone steals or guesses your password, they can sign in as you and access your data, email, and systems.

 What single-factor authentication means for businesses